 Although, the idea of a ‘machine that thinks’ dates back to the Mayan civilization.
 In the modern era, there have been some important events since the advent of electronic computers that played a crucial role in the evolution of AI:

-- Maturation of Artificial Intelligence (1943–1952): Walter Pitts and Warren S McCulloch, two mathematicians, published ‘A Logical Calculus of the Ideas Immanent in Nervous Activity’ in the Journal of Mathematical Biophysics.
-They described the behavior of human neurons with the help of simple logical functions that inspired an English mathematician Alan Turing to publish ‘Computing Machinery and Intelligence’ that comprised a test.
+Walter Pitts and Warren S McCulloch, two mathematicians, published ‘A Logical Calculus of the Ideas Immanent in Nervous Activity’ in the Journal of Mathematical Biophysics.
+They described the behavior of human neurons with the help of simple logical functions that inspired an English mathematician Alan Turing to publish ‘Computing Machinery and Intelligence’ which comprised a test.
 This Turing Test is used to check a machine’s ability to exhibit intelligent behavior.

 Get your Master’s degree in AI by enrolling in a Master’s in Artificial Intelligence in Australia.